Namit2111/bible-verse-finder/README.md

 ![Versify](https://github.com/user-attachments/assets/17a7697a-2bd3-46dc-9433-0d38454ee837)

 Welcome to the **Versify**!
-This repository contains code to parse and analyze the Bible using the NLTK Gutenberg corpus.
-You can search for similar Bible verses based on a theme using a Flask web application.
+This repository contains code to parse and analyze the Bible .
+You can search for similar Bible verses based on a theme using our Flask web application.

 ## 🌟 Features
 - Parse the entire Bible into books, chapters, and verses.
-- Utilize TF-IDF vectorization to analyze verses.
+- Utilize Hugging Face Sentence Transformers for vectorization to analyze verses.
 - Predict similar verses based on user input using KMeans clustering.
 - Interactive Flask web interface.